iTwin/itwinjs-core/docs/bis/guide/schema-evolution/schema-versioning-and-generations.md

   * KindOfQuantities
     * Add a new KindOfQuantity
   * PropertyCategories
-    * Add, delete, modify a PropertyCategory
+    * Add, delete, or modify a PropertyCategory
   * CustomAttributes on the ECSchema
     * Add, delete, modify